HLXII/Evolve-Autoscript/README.md

 ## Bugfix
 * Fix research settings, because I don't think it works correctly (also doesn't take into account new crispr for both religions)
 * Clicking somewhere random, then releasing the click above the tab navigators makes the label look focused (green in night mode).
 This is because of something weird I did in the UI code.
 I think I know a fix, but I'm too lazy to check.
+* Money is attached to the helium control in the inline trade settings.
+Need to connect it to the one that's currently visible.
+However, the inline settings don't update unless you click Reset UI.
+Maybe reset UI in a timer?

 ## Small
 * Update autoCraft to use multiplier buttons, as large storage values cause clicks to crash/not trigger